Foundations of Transaction Fee Mechanism Design: Introduction

 \paragraph{Desiderata of a dream TFM.} Partly due to its decentralized nature, transaction fee mechanism (TFM) design departs from classical mechanism design~\cite{myerson,agt} in modeling and assumptions.
-First, we are confronted with several new challenges that arise from the strategic behavior of the miner and of miner-user coalitions: \begin{itemize}[leftmargin=5mm] \item {\it Challenge 1: strategic behavior of the miner.} In the classical setting, we typically assume that the auctioneer is trusted and implements the prescribed mechanism honestly --- therefore, we mainly care about how to design mechanisms such that the users are incentivized to bid truthfully.
+We face several challenges that arise from the strategic behavior of the miner and of miner-user coalitions: \begin{itemize}[leftmargin=5mm] \item {\it Challenge 1: strategic behavior of the miner.} The vast majority of work in the classical mechanism design literature (with some exceptions~\cite{credibleauction,commit-credible-auction,shillbid02,shillbid00,shillbid01} which we discuss further in Section~\ref{sec:related}) assumes that the auctioneer is trusted and implements the prescribed mechanism honestly --- therefore, we mainly care about how to design mechanisms such that the users are incentivized to bid truthfully.
 In a decentralized environment, the auctioneer is no longer fully trusted.
 In a blockchain transaction fee mechanism, the miners and the logic of the blockchain jointly serve as the ``auctioneer''.
-Although the logic of the blockchain is hard-coded and unalterable, miners can deviate from the prescribed mechanism, and behave strategically to increase its financial gains.
+Although the logic of the blockchain is hard-coded and unalterable, miners can deviate from the prescribed mechanism, and behave strategically to increase their financial gains.
 As a simple example, consider a classical Vickrey auction~\cite{vickrey}.
 Suppose that each block has size $B$.
 We can then include the top $B$ bids into the block, among which the first $B-1$ are considered {\it confirmed} and they pay the $B$-th price.
 If there are strictly fewer than $B$ bids, everyone gets confirmed and they all pay a price of $0$.
 All users' payment goes to the miner that mines the block.
 Classical algorithmic game theory~\cite{vickrey,agt} tells us that such a Vickrey auction is dominant strategy incentive compatible (DSIC) for the users, assuming that the miner indeed behaves honestly.
 Unfortunately, several prior works~\cite{functional-fee-market,roughgardeneip1559} pointed out that the Vickrey auction is not incentive compatible for the miner, since the miner may want to inject a fake transaction whose price is between the $(B-1)$-th and $B$-th price to increase its revenue. \item {\it Challenge 2: miner-user collusion.} In a decentralized blockchain, it is easy for two or more parties to form binding side contracts through smart contracts.
 A miner could collude with a user to increase the joint utility of the coalition, and the two can then split the gains with a binding side contract.
 In the aforementioned Vickrey auction example, the miner could alternatively ask the $B$-th bidder to raise its bid to be infinitesimally smaller than the $(B-1)$-th bid, and then split its gains with the $B$-th bidder in a side contract.